LilyTronics/lily_kicad_lib/readme.md

 ### Symbols

-All symbols are self created to ensure consistensy.
+All symbols are self created to ensure consistency.
 All symbols have the following extra attributes:

+* Revision: numeric value for the revision of the symbol.
+* Status: Active, End of life, Obsolete
-* Manufacturer
+* Manufacturer (original, alternatives are not added)
-* Manufacturer part ID
+* Manufacturer part ID (original, alternatives are not added)
 * Part ID field for the ERP system used in LilyTronics.
 * Part ID field for the part ID used by JLCPCB.
+* JLCPCB part status: Basic, Extended preferred, Extended

 ### Lib test